Bet Lynch: Reception

-Inside Soap magazine readers voted Bet as 'Greatest ever Landlady.'
+In a 1990 poll ran by Woman magazine, readers voted Goodyear the most popular female soap star, receiving nearly half of the votes.
+Inside Soap magazine readers voted Bet as "Greatest Ever Landlady".
 In Dorothy Catherine Anger's book "Other worlds: society seen through soap opera" she brands Bet a "tarty woman" who has the ability to "attract men like bees to honey".
 In 1998, writers from Inside Soap published an article about the top ten characters they wanted to return to soap.
 Bet was featured and they described her as "the undisputed Queen of The Rovers Return, a brassy blonde with a smile as broad as a crocodile's and a razor-sharp wit that hid a vulnerable woman who more than anything longed to be loved."
+In 2017, a writer from Inside Soap commented on how Bet's 2002 return was "much-hyped", adding, "It's always a gamble when you bring back a soap character.
+Will they still have their old magic?"
+In a 2021 Radio Times poll, Bet was voted as the third best "soap pub landlord", receiving 8% of the votes.